alejandrorusso/mamearcade/README.md

 One of the complications I found with MAP was to transition from `arcademode` into `servicemode` -- something that can demand to take out the SD card from the Raspberry Pi to delete some files.
+I modified a little bit your systemd files so that the system is always in `arcademode` but if you press a bottom and/or move the joystick at boot time, then the system goes into `servicemode`.

-you described how to do in a README file.
-I modified a little bit your systemd files so that the system is always in arcade mode but if you press a bottom and/or move the joystick at boot time, then the system goes into servicemode.
+### SSS